 William Albert Searle

 Mary Ann Nelson was born August 14, 1836, in Lake Twp., Milwaukee Co., Wisconsin Territory, and died March 22, 1912, near Blue Hill, Webster Co., NE, at age 75.
-She was the daughter of Horatio Nelson of Otham, County Kent, England, and Angeline Reed of Monroe Co., NY.
+She is the daughter of Horatio Nelson of Otham, County Kent, England, and Angeline Reed of Monroe Co., NY.

 William Albert Serl and Mary Ann Nelson were married October 30, 1852, in Lomira Twp., Dodge Co., WI.